 The game of "Precious vase!"

-• A's solution: ' I'd rather no one had the vase than to explain how I really feel',
+- A's reason for a cover story: avoiding confrontation with own uncomfortable feelings.
+A drops the vase at the last minuites, only A can know why!
+A's solution: ' I'd rather no one had the vase than to explain how I really feel'.

 I was careful not to show disappointment.